 Android is now offering more accessibility and over the last few years, Google has been dedicated to making Android more accessible to the hearing impaired.
 The company launched an app called Sound Amplifier - turning your Android smartphone into a hearing aid.

 The downside to the Android 10, is that it can only be compatible with hearing aids and mobiles from 2019 when this was launched.
-However, this new Android development meant that people with hearing loss and this type of smartphone could now stream music, calls and other audio directly from their Google device.
+However, this new Android development meant that people with hearing loss and this type of smartphone could now stream music, calls, and other audio directly from their Google devices.